tomhendra/dotfiles/README.md

 ## Pre-Installation

 - Access iCloud in terminal: `cd ~/Library/Mobile\ Documents/com~apple~CloudDocs/`
-- Backup premium fonts to `iCloud/Fonts` (Operator Mono & Operator Mono Nerd Font).
+- Backup premium fonts from `~/Library/Fonts` to `iCloud/Fonts` (Operator Mono & Operator Mono Nerd Font).
 - Backup any desired app preferences to `iCloud/Preferences`.
+- Login to icloud.com and ensure fonts and preferences have uploaded.
-- Ensure all active projects are included in `~/.dotfiles/git/projects.sh` to be cloned from GitHub.
+- Ensure all active projects are included in `~/.dotfiles/git/get_repos.sh` to be cloned from GitHub.
 - Ensure local `~/.dotfiles` & repos in `~/Developer` are up-to-date & pushed to GitHub.
-- Ensure `~/dotfiles/browser-exts.txt` is up-to-date.
+- Ensure `~/dotfiles/browser_exts.txt` is up-to-date.

 ## Installation

 - To perform a clean install on macOS Monterey or later:
   - Launch System Preferences & select 'Erase All Content and Settings'.
 - To perform a clean install on macOS Big Sur or earlier:
   - Enter Internet Recovery Mode by holding <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>R</kbd> on startup.
   - Use Disk Utility to delete 'Macintosh - Data volume' and erase 'Macintosh HD' as APFS (for SSD).
 - Install fresh copy of macOS using on-screen prompts.